10 Best GPU Benchmark Software for Windows 11/10/8/7 in 2025

 Price – Free with a paid version for $3799 yearly.

-FurMark is OpenGL GPU benchmark software that uses fur rendering algorithms to test your graphics card’s performance.
+FurMark is OpenGL software for GPU benchmarking that uses fur rendering algorithms to test your graphics card’s performance.
 The fur rendering helps measure the overheated GPU; therefore, it is a perfect tool for stability and stress testing.

 FurMark